Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 What is SIEM?

-SIEM allows real-time monitoring of the security status of the IT infrastructure and proactive intervention in case of an attack.
+This solution allows real-time monitoring of the security status of the IT infrastructure and proactive intervention in case of an attack.

-This is achieved through the collection, correlation, and in-depth analysis of information gathered from security events.
+This is achieved through the collection, correlation and in-depth analysis of information gathered from security events.

 In the current era marked by the rise of cyber attacks, investing in a SIEM solution means having an indispensable ally to enhance corporate security